 Training for a technical 3800m peak produces a different app experience than training for a glaciated 4500m traverse.

 Completed sessions sync automatically.
-TTM's engine reads fitness, fatigue, and form daily, and the next session adjusts.
+TTM's engine reads fitness, fatigue, and form daily, and re-plans the upcoming week every Sunday.
 Pushed harder than planned?
-Next one builds on it.
+The next week builds on it.
 Missed a week?
 The app re-balances rather than breaking.

 No more static plans that lose the plot the moment real life shows up.